vaidehi8913/MurderousTCS/book/src/implementation-to-do.md

     Improvement: Design home page
-        Eventually the navigation will be put in the Nav bar, so we won't need to have the home page info show on every page.
-Even so, the home page will be what people come to first, and we should design it so it doesn't look as bad as it does right now :)
+        Eventually the navigation will be put in the Nav bar, so we won't need to have the home page info show on every page.  (done!)

+        Even so, the
+        home page will be what people come to first, and we should design it so it doesn't look as bad as it does right now :)